mtriantafellu/Flashcard-Generator/README.md

 The npm modules required for this project are npm 'require' and npm 'inquirer' both have been provided for each application and can be found in the node modules folders.

 # Purpose:
 This app was designed to provide a flashcard system that could be read through the command line.
-It pulls from either a Questions.js or QuestionsCloze.js file which has questions in it.
+It pulls from either a Questions.js or QuestionsCloze.js file both of which have questions inside.
 There are three essential options
 - First option: Run.js
     - This file includes both the BasicCard and the ClozeCard files in one, its initial prompt asks the user which card system they would like to use
     - After selecting either the BasicCard or the ClozeCard follow the command prompts